longturn/freeciv21/docs/General/Manuals/client-manual.rst

 -------

-From the Start Screen, as shown in :numref:`Start Screen`, when you click on the :guilabel:`Options` button, a dialog box will appear as in :numref:`Local Options dialog` below.
+From the Start Screen, as shown in :numref:`Start Screen`, when you click on the :guilabel:`Options` button, a dialog box will appear as in :numref:`Local Options Dialog` below.
 This dialog allows you to set a myriad of options that affect the look and feel of the client when you are playing a game.

 The local options dialog box can also be opened while in a game via the :menuselection:`Game --> Local Options` menu.

-.. _Local Options dialog:
+.. _Local Options Dialog:
 .. figure:: ../../_static/images/gui-elements/local-options.png
     :scale: 65%
     :align: center
-    :alt: Freeciv21 Local Options dialog
+    :alt: Freeciv21 local options dialog
     :figclass: align-center

-    Local Options dialog
+    Local Options Dialog

 The local options dialog is broken down into the following tabs: